About Tie Guan Yin Tea

-Called Huang Jin Gui 黃金桂 when made into Wu Long but the varietal name is Huang Dan.
+Called Huang Jin Gui 黃金桂 when made into Wu Long (Oolong) but the varietal name is Huang Dan.

 This varietal is known for budding early, having a deep profile with fragrance of osmanthus flowers.
 When cross breed with Tie Guan Yin, we have the now popular varietal Huang Guan Yin 黃觀音.